solacelost/curses-builder/README.md

 ### InputBox
 ---
-- Constructor: InputBox(title, default, length, stdscr)
+- Constructor: InputBox(stdscr, title, default, length)
   - title: String for the title on the box
   - default: String for the default value to fill the input box
   - length: Integer representing width of space to allow input